Tree-based Focused Web Crawling with Reinforcement Learning: Experimental Setup

 Furthermore, the following \textit{baseline} methods are included in our experiments:

-\begin{itemize} \item \underline{\textit{Tree-Random}} (TR): we propose a simplified version of TRES; it selects a random action from a random leaf.
+\begin{itemize} \item \underline{\textit{TRES with Asynchronous Method}} (TRES\_Async): we evaluate the performance of TRES with the asynchronous method instead of using the Tree-Frontier sampl- ing algorithm.
+We are interested in measuring whether the proposed sampling algorithm increases performance on both objectives. \item \underline{\textit{Tree-Random}} (TR): we propose a simplified version of TRES; it selects a random action from a random leaf.
 In other words, Tree-Random only uses exploration and selects an action with uniform sampling from the leaf representantives (line 5 in Algorithm \ref{alg:2}).
-Note that Tree-Random's frontier is the same as in TRES.
-We are interested in measuring the performance of Tree-Random, in order to measure the effectiveness of Tree-Frontier on discretizing the state and action spaces.

 \item \underline{\textit{Random}} (R): selects URLs from the frontier at random.

 \end{itemize}